In the first have of the 20th century, Joseph Schumpeter proposed 5 types of innovation. These were:

 How long is the innovation process intended to last?

 Sometimes innovation needs to occur within a specific timeframe.
+The most common way to approach this is via brainstorming or an innovation challenge.
 Continuous innovation isn’t time constrained and allows an organization to seek ideas all the time.
 A great example of this is Toyota, who implements ideas from employees throughout the year.
-Read more in this post if you’re wondering about how to balance innovation challenges and continuous innovation.

 What do you want to innovate?